-OK Man Charged with Raping Girl in McDonald's Bathroom
+Police: OK Man Charged with Raping Girl in McDonald's Bathroom

-An Oklahoma man was arrested and charged with sexually assaulting a four-year-old girl on Tuesday in a McDonald’s restroom, police say.
+An Oklahoma man was arrested and charged with allegedly sexually assaulting a four-year-old girl on Tuesday in a McDonald’s restroom, police say.

 Police in Midwest City, Oklahoma, arrested Joshua David Kabatra, 37, when a childcare worker reported that he had been in a restaurant bathroom with the child.